ctl6998/DigitTwin/README.md

 - `package.json`: Lists dependencies and scripts for the NextJS application.

 ## Getting Started
+(Additional Firebase SDK is required to initialize the connection, we can not share the SDK here as it is private information)
 To get the project up and running, follow these steps:

 ### Hardware Setup